 Character entities in real-world narratives follow unique paths to accomplish their individual goals.
 Along the way they participate in events with other entities (multi-entity events), or create events independently.
 To mimic this method of event creation, we run our HTN planner concurrently for each task in the task list.
 In our implementation, the planner finds the decomposition of a task by performing a left-to-right depth-first search of the associated HTN, further decomposing any sub-tasks encountered, and executing any primitive actions in the process.
 If a primitive action fails, the algorithm backtracks to find a suitable alternative.
-The complete decomposition of a task contains an ordered sequence of execution for primitive actions where a primitive action on the left sub-tree of a node in the HTN appears before a primitive action on its right sub-tree.
+The complete decomposition of a task contains an ordered sequence of execution for primitive actions where a primitive action on the left sub-tree of a node in the HTN appears before a primitive action on its right subtree.
 Each unique sequence represents an alternate decomposition for the task.
-For example, one of the four possible plan decompositions for the task "Build House" in the HTN shown in Fig. 1 is made up of the primitive actions: Obtain Permit, Check Directory, Build Foundation, Concrete Frame, Build Interior and Pay Builder.
+For example, one of the four possible plan decompositions for the task "Build House" HTN shown in Fig. 2 is made up of the primitive actions: Obtain Permit, Check Directory, Build Foundation, Concrete Frame, Build Interior and Pay Builder.

 In order to perform concurrent planning of tasks in the task list, we use JavaScript WebWorkers to create background worker threads that do not interfere with the main program thread.
-We spawn threads, one for each task function in the task list, that call the planner concurrently to decompose the task functions.
-These worker threads, however, do not have access to global or shared variables.
-This is problematic because during task decomposition operator functions must update the state map to generate narrative events.
+We create as many threads as there are task functions in the task list.
+Each thread is responsible for calling the planner for exactly one task function.
+These threads, however, do not have access to global or shared variables.
+This is a problematic because during task decomposition operator functions must update the state map to generate narrative events.

 To solve this, we use IndexedDB, a type of browser storage that is accessible by WebWorkers.
 IndexedDB allows us to store both local and session related data within a browser session.
 In our implementation, we use it to store the state map.
 An operator function called by one thread can change the state map in a way that is visible to operator functions in other threads.
 To store narrative events we create an event list record in IndexedDB.
 After updating the state map, the operator functions store an event ID, entity name, event label and optional text to describe the narrative event, in the event list record.
 In order to ensure atomicity of all operations we implement mutex locks for reading and writing the IndexedDB using JavaScript Promises.

-After all threads finish their execution, the state map and the event list record are the final output of the planner, representing one narrative timeline.
+After all threads finish their execution, the state map and the event list record are the final output of the planner representing one narrative timeline.